Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-LgYBDQkiTrk.md

 # [February 16th, 2021 Livestream](../2021-02-16.md)
 ## Q&A: Storm or natural disasters in the game?
 https://www.youtube.com/watch?v=LgYBDQkiTrk
-This question was possibly duplicated with a more recent answer: [July 6th, 2021 Livestream Q&A: Will you be adding Weather Systems?](./yt-WMMQ1b8eAvA.md) [https://www.youtube.com/watch?v=WMMQ1b8eAvA](https://www.youtube.com/watch?v=WMMQ1b8eAvA)
+This question was possibly duplicated with a more recent answer: [September 14th, 2021 Livestream Q&A: Have you considered adding Weather effects to the game?](./yt-sNZLo0Q6lBg.md) [https://www.youtube.com/watch?v=sNZLo0Q6lBg](https://www.youtube.com/watch?v=sNZLo0Q6lBg)

 ### Topics